-The MegaMax board is equipped with an Altera EPM570 CPLD; which is programmed using the Quartus Prime Lite software.
+The MegaMax board is equipped with an Intel 5M570 CPLD; which is programmed using the Quartus Prime Lite software.
 The CPLD has 570 Logic Elements which is equivalent to 440 Macrocells.
 An on board 66 MHz oscillator is used by the EPT Active Transfer Library to provide data transfer rates of up to 0.1 Mega Bytes per second.
-Twenty Four I/O's from the CPLD are attached to three 8 bit transceivers to provide 5 Volt compatible I/O's.
+Thirty Two I/O's from the CPLD are attached to five 8 bit transceivers to provide 5 Volt compatible I/O's.
 These 74LVC245 bidirectional voltage translator/bus transceivers are controlled by one enable and direction bit per transceiver.
 This means the direction of the individual bits of each transceiver cannot be selected; the direction is selected for all eight bits per transceiver.
-There are four green LED's and two Push Buttons that are controllable by the user code.
+There are four RGB LED's and two Push Buttons that are controllable by the user code.
 The hardware features are as follows.

-- Intel 5M570 in the TQFP 100 pin package

-- FT2232H USB to Serial Interface chip

-- 66 MHz oscillator for driving USB data transfers and users code

-- Five 74LVC245 bidirectional voltage translator/bus transceiver
+- Intel 5M570 in the TQFP 100 pin package - FT2232H USB to Serial Interface chip - 66 MHz oscillator for driving USB data transfers and users code - Five 74LVC245 bidirectional voltage translator/bus transceiver

 - 32 user Input/Outputs

-- Four Green LED's accessible by the user
+- Four RGB LED's accessible by the user

 - Two PCB switches accessible by the user

-- All connectors to stack into the Arduino 2560 Mega
+- Two Slide Switches

+- Two PMOD Connectors